 A little short of a decade later, the 2015 Lion Census revealed a splendid rise in population.
 There were 523 lions sprawling in Gir

-Now a celebration – worthy news has arrived from the Chief Minister of Gujarat, Vijay Rupani.
+Now a piece of celebration-worthy news has arrived from the Chief Minister of Gujarat, Vijay Rupani.
 He revealed that an unofficial count has found more than 600 lions in the Gir forest area.
 “Our efforts for lion conservation with the support of local people have yielded good results.
-The number of lions now in Gujarat has reached the 600 marks”, Mr Rupani was heard quoting.
+The number of lions now in Gujarat has reached the 600 marks”, Mr. Rupani was heard quoting.

-Gujarat’s Wildlife Board has laid the credit of the achievement to conservation schemes, well – trained staffs and vets.
+Gujarat’s Wildlife Board has laid the credit of the achievement of conservation schemes, well – trained staff and vets.
 The farmers’ help in the recovery of numbers was specially mentioned since they do it at the cost of their own livelihood.

-The local population in and around Gujarat are tremendously tolerant of the lions in spite of repeated attacks on their cattle.
+The local population in and around Gujarat is tremendously tolerant of the lions in spite of repeated attacks on their cattle.

 Amidst the celebrations and credit bestowing for the accomplishment, the demand for the relocation of these lions are getting louder.